-To help stop the spread of coronavirus (COVID-19), the Department of Health and Human Services (DHHS) has advised councils in Victoria to conduct some MCH appointments by phone until further notice.
+To help stop the spread of coronavirus (COVID-19), the Department of Health and Human Services (DHHS) has advised councils in Victoria to conduct some MCH appointments by phone.

 Yes.
 Your MCH nurse will call you at your booked appointment time.
 Please note that the call may come up on your phone as a private number.

 The move to MCH phone consultations will still allow us to assess that your child is growing and healthy, and we will talk to you more about this at your first phone consultation.

 There is an excellent Maternal and Child Health App you can download which allows you to plot your baby’s growth and weight.
 Your MCH nurse will be able to talk you through using this.

 Here's more information about the app:

 Most payments can be made on this webpage or by posting a cheque or money order.
 Building and planning payments can be made over the phone: 9217 2259.
 You can also pay at our service centre in South Morang.